singh1114/best/_posts/2018-04-10-making-a-presentation-in-reveal-js.md

 So, during my time at college, I had to deliver a presentation to a group of students and teachers from a special student cell regarding one of the emerging technologies of those times.

 My mentor at that time suggested me to use reveal for creating the presentation.
-I was skeptical in the beginning but as soon as I got the grip of it, I loved it.
+I was sceptical in the beginning but as soon as I got the grip of it, I loved it.

 I went home and thought that it would be a difficult task but in the end, I ended up doing it just in two hours.